Tom Izzo 'bothered' by Juwan Howard incident; 'reminded me of Malice in the Palace'

 - Greg GardAmerican basketball coach

-EAST LANSING — Tom Izzo sat in a meeting Sunday afternoon with his three Michigan State basketball freshmen when Mike Garland burst into the room.
+EAST LANSING, Mich. — Tom Izzo sat in a meeting Sunday afternoon with his three Michigan State basketball freshmen when Mike Garland burst into the room.

 His special assistant was watching the ending of the Michigan-Wisconsin game when tempers flared in Madison.
 He felt his former college teammate and longtime boss would want to know about it.